ImageMagick/Usage-Markdown/filter/index.md

 To make it easier to set a filter in terms of the number of 'lobes' another special setting was created, "`-define filter:lobes={integer}`".

-If the filter is being used by a 2 dimensional image resampling operator such as the [General Distortion Operator](../distorts/#distort), which generally the use of *Jinc()* as the base function, it will look up a table of the first 20 zero crossings for the filter, and set the '[support](#support)' setting to that value.
+If the filter is being used by a 2 dimensional image resampling operator such as the [General Distortion Operator](../distorts/#distort), which generally make use of *Jinc()* as the base function, it will look up a table of the first 20 zero crossings for the filter, and set the '[support](#support)' setting to that value.
 This means you don't have to try to find the appropriate support setting for the *Jinc()* function, just specify the number of lobes you want to use.

 Because of this it is better to specify Windowed Sinc or Jinc filters in terms of the number of 'lobes' you want the filter to contain, rather than specifying a more direct '[support](#support)' setting.
-If neither *Sinc()* or *Jinc()* functions are used for the filter definition, then the the '`filter:lobes`' setting is used to calculate the appropriate '[support](#support)' setting for the filters usage.
+If neither *Sinc()* or *Jinc()* functions are used for the filter definition, then the the '`filter:lobes`' setting is used to calculate the appropriate '[support](#support)' setting for the filter's usage.

 Note however that a '`filter:support`' setting will override any '`filter:lobes`' setting given, so it is better to only define the latter expert option.